iamkirankumaryadav/LLMOps/MLflow.md

 3. **MLflow Models:**
 - **Model Registry:** You can register your "best" cookie recipe as a model.
-- **Model Deployment:** You can deploy this model to a "cookie factory" (a web app or API) to automatically bake cookies based on the recipe.
+- **Model Deployment:** You can deploy this model to a "cookie factory" to automatically bake cookies based on the recipe.

 ### In essence, MLflow helps you:
 - **Organize your experiments:** Keep track of what worked and what didn't.